Aquapazza: Aquaplus Dream Match

 REVIEW

-First off...
-I'm not at all familiar with any of the characters or series appearing in Aquapazza.
+I wasn't at all familiar with any of the characters or series lore before playing Aquapazza.
+And I still don't after playing Aquapazza.
 And to be perfectly honest, I'm also not typically a fan of uber-anime fighting games (especially not those of the "girly" type).
-Sorry, but the world of anime dating sims and "love potions" is territory I've never had the urge to visit (and never will).
-However, as a fighting game connoisseur, I try to be open-minded and step out of my comfort zone when possible.
-While the narrative of Aquapazza is out of my comfort zone, the intuitive, traditional fighting mechanics certainly are not.
-This game has been a favorite in the Japanese tournament scene, and after going a few rounds in Aquapazza Plus Aqua Dream Land (whatever)...
-I can understand why.
+Sorry, but the world of anime dating sims and "love potions" is entertainment territory I've never had the urge to visit (and never will), probably partly because I haven't been single since the early 2000s.
+However, as a connoisseur of fighting games...
+I try to be open-minded and step out of my comfort zone when possible.
+While the narrative of Aquapazza is way out of my comfort zone, the intuitive, traditional fighting mechanics and sharp 2D character sprites certainly are not.
+This game has been a cult favorite in the Japanese tournament scene, and after going a few rounds in Aquapazza Plus Aqua Dream Land (whatever)...
+I guess I can understand why.

 I can respect a game that isn't "super air-dash happy"... and was pleasantly surprised to see the total absence of air-dashing in Aquapazza!
 In some very fundamental ways, Aquapazza almost has a Street Fighter III "pace" about it (yes, that's a good thing in my book).
 Aquapazza features a mix of conventional and unique mechanics, but nothing overly complicated.
 However, it'll take a bit of research (online) to get a grasp on all the ins and outs... as they're not explained particularly well in the game itself.
 One of Aquapazza's defining mechanics is the "Active Emotion System".
 The AES basically rewards players who play aggressively and punishes players who block too much.
 When characters have "high emotion," players will receive a 10-15% damage boost.
 When characters have low emotion (from turtling), this will lower their defense by 30% and increases the possibility of guard breaks.